Tegelspreuken

-A tegeltjeswijsheid saying: "Men should be like coffee, good, strong and warm."
+A tegeltjeswijsheid (tile saying): "Men should be like coffee, good, strong and warm."

-In the Netherlands, tegelspreuken are tiles inscribed with proverbs or aphorisms, often in blue-and-white Delftware style, used as decorative wall-hangings.
+In the Netherlands, tegelspreuken are sayings such as proverbs or aphorisms (Dutch: tegeltjeswijsheid, pl. tegeltjeswijsheden) written on tiles, often in blue-and-white Delftware style, used as decorative wall-hangings.
+The tiles themselves are known as spreuktegels (saying tiles).

 The first known Dutch tile with an aphorism was a floor tile from the mid-16th century.
 However, the tradition of hanging blue and white tiles with sayings on the wall did not arise until the 20th century.
-Designer Arie Kortenhoff created many popular 20th-century tegelspreuken.
-Though the tradition was fading at one point, tegelspreuken have recently enjoyed a kitsch revival.
-Today, tegelspreuken are frequently sold in gift shops and souvenir shops.
+Designer Arie Kortenhoff created many popular 20th-century spreuktegels.
+Though the tradition was fading at one point, spreuktegels have recently enjoyed a kitsch revival.
+Today, spreuktegels are frequently sold in gift shops and souvenir shops.
 A 2009 exhibition at the Dutch Tile Museum in Otterlo explored the tradition of these tiles.
-In August 2017, 100% NL sponsored the first National Tegelspreuken Day in Volendam.
+In August 2017, 100% NL sponsored the first National Tegelspreuken Day (tile sayings day) in Volendam.

-The sayings inscribed on tegelspreuken are called 'tegeltjeswijsheid' (Dutch for tile wisdom).
-The term tegeltjeswijsheid is also used more generally to describe clichéd proverbs or aphorisms not inscribed on tiles.
+The sayings inscribed on spreuktegels are called 'tegeltjeswijsheid' (Dutch for tile wisdom).
+The term tegeltjeswijsheid is also used more generally to describe clichéd sayings or aphorisms not inscribed on tiles.
 In 2016, Plus Magazine ran a contest to identify the best tegeltjeswijsheid.